ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Centralization

-A consequence of limiting the number of participants (Attesters or Issuers) in Privacy Pass deployments for meaningful privacy is that it forces concentrated centralization amongst those participants.
+A consequence of limiting the number of participants (Attesters or Issuers) in Privacy Pass deployments for meaningful privacy is that it forces concentrated centralization amongst those participants.{
-{{?CENTRALIZATION=I-D.nottingham-avoiding-internet-centralization}} discusses
+{?CENTRALIZATION=I-D.nottingham-avoiding-internet-centralization}} discusses
 several ways in which this might be mitigated.
-For example, a multi-stakeholder governance model could be established to determine what participants are fit to operate as participants in a Privacy Pass deployment.
-This is precisely the model used to control the Web's trust model.
+For example, a multi-stakeholder governance model could be established to determine what candidate participants are fit to operate as participants in a Privacy Pass deployment.
+This is precisely the system used to control the Web's trust model.

 Alternatively, Privacy Pass deployments might mitigate this problem through implementation.
 For example, rather than centralize the role of attestation